 See why getting in the river could be a deadly decision

-Botti stressed that the Kings River remains closed from Pine Flat Dam to the Tulare and Kings County lines, which went into effect June 4.
+In Fresno County, the Kings River closure extends from Pine Flat Dam to the Tulare and Kings County lines.

 “There are no immediate plans to reopen the river based upon the latest information from the Army Corps of Engineers, which controls water releases at Pine Flat Dam,” said Tony Botti, spokesman for the Fresno County Sheriff’s Office, on Monday.
 “Pine Flat Lake is currently close to 95% capacity.
 With increasing temperatures forecast for later this week, more snowmelt is expected to fill the lake.
 Therefore, more water will likely be released downstream into the Kings River, increasing the Cubic Feet Per Second (CFS) flow.

 “Our office does not want to open the river and then have to close it again.
 Once we reopen it, we plan to keep it open for the rest of the season.
 To reiterate, public access to the river is denied until further notice.
 This includes all recreational activity such as: Boating, canoeing, kayaking, swimming, floating, etc.”

 Fishing from the shore in the Fresno County section is permitted.

 The Kings County Sheriff’s Office shared some tips to stay safe, including always wearing a life vest if floating in the river and not entering the water if not a good swimmer.

 “Waterways in Kings County, although cool and refreshing, can also be a deadly encounter with tragic consequences,” officials said.

 Officials talked about the importance of using good rafting equipment, including an oar, if floating down the river.